aeml-brown/bat-animation-matlab/README.md

 As of Aug 2019 I have not ran the code, ultimately I want to incorporate this functionality to the biolocomotion toolbok.`

+this code contained videos and powerpoint presentation and a bunch of other files that dont belong in a code repository. i have made a copy of the original directory that julian gave me and placed it in the drive Bat_Durip/julian-original-bat-animation.